memo-567/geogram/docs/EventBus.md

 ### ClientDisconnectedEvent

-Fired when a client disconnects from the relay.
+Fired when a client disconnects from the station.

 ```dart
 class ClientDisconnectedEvent extends AppEvent {